SKU Compass vs Stocky: The Honest Comparison for Multi-Channel Brands (2026)

 What’s the difference between SKU Compass and Inventory Planner?

-SKU Compass is multi-channel-native with Amazon AWD upstream tracking and a managed-service tier ($1,997/mo Tier 2).
+SKU Compass is multi-channel-native with Amazon AWD upstream tracking and a managed-service tier (Partner tier adds a human analyst for +$1,997/mo on top of usage).
 Inventory Planner is Shopify-first with Amazon as a secondary integration and is software-only.
 SKU Compass wins for Amazon-heavy multi-channel and for brands wanting a human analyst.
 Inventory Planner wins for Shopify-primary brands with mature P&L needs.
 See the full SKU Compass vs Inventory Planner comparison.

 Does SKU Compass handle multi-supplier sourcing per SKU?